oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Structured SD-JWT

-The following examples show the variations of a structured SD-JWT.
+The following examples show variations of a structured SD-JWT.

 ### Example 2a - Simple Structured SD-JWT {#example-simple-structured-sd-jwt}
 This non-normative example is based on the same claim values as Example 1, but